-There is a "burgeoning trend in communal living among seniors, who are banding together to share resources and camaraderie.
-Whether they’re finding roommates or living in a modern cohousing development — private homes clustered around shared spaces that residents manage together — these seniors are finding a new way of thinking about retirement, one that revolves around creating a community where you can age in place with others.
-Some say living-together options are the future of aging."
+Many seniors are banding together to share resources and camaraderie.
+Whether they’re finding roommates or living together in a larger private home, these seniors are finding new ways of thinking about retirement...
+One that revolves around creating a community where you can age in place with others.
+Some say living-together options are the future of aging.

-My name is Marie Lucas and I have managed the care of several individuals in the past 8 years both in my own boarding care facility and at my clients residences.
-I noticed the value of community when dealing with aging and disable people.
-For example someone who has difficulty reading its mail can be helped by someone who has good eyes sight but maybe poor hearing.
-Also someone with emotional challenges can provide help to someone who has mobility issues etc....
-One care giver or coordinator can actually manage many people if everyone is helping each other in the community.
+My name is Marie Lucas.
+I am French by birth.
+Over the past eight years I have managed the care of several individuals both in my own Board and Care facility and at my client's residences.
+I've seen the value of community when dealing with aging and disabled people.
+For example, someone who has difficulty reading mail can be helped by someone who has good eye sight but maybe poor hearing.
+Also someone with memory challenges can provide help to someone who has mobility issues, etc....
+One care giver or coordinator can actually guide many people in finding useful things they can do.
+Thus, everyone is helping each other in the community.
 My passion is to create a model of community that would be self-empowering and also meet the needs of both the care receivers and the care givers in an affordable and sustainable way.

 IINTER-GENERATIONAL COMMUNITY: THE POWER OF A TRIBE

-There is nothing more comforting, empowering, reassuring, uplifting than feeling that we belong.
+There is nothing more comforting, empowering, reassuring and uplifting than feeling that we belong.
 It is like being part of an extended family.
-One of the most challenging aspects of being diagnosed with a life threatening disease or just simply getting old is feeling alone and very vulnerable.
-When one is surrounded by a caring community, those challenge seem to be more manageable.
+One of the most challenging aspects of being diagnosed with a life threatening disease or simply of getting older is feeling alone and very vulnerable.
+When one is surrounded by a caring community, those challenges feel much more manageable.

-When one person is disable in a couple setting, the other is often the designated care giver.
+When one person is disabled in a couple setting, the other is often the designated care giver.
 Being part of a loving community can be a life saver for both.
-And when living alone with physical or emotional challenges doesn’t make sense, it is time to find an affordable place that would provide the support needed.
-Community living is an option that can be the most fulfilling and the most sustainable at all levels.
+And when living alone with physical or emotional challenges doesn’t make sense, it is time to find an affordable place that can provide the support needed.
+Community living is an option which can be the most fulfilling and the most sustainable at all levels.

-If you are interested in the concept of this type of intentional community, please do not hesitate to contact me.
+If you are interested in this type of intentional community, please do not hesitate to contact me by phone or text.